 The results of studies of stock structure in the Gulf of Alaska are equivocal.
 There is evidence from allozyme frequency and mtDNA that spawning populations in the northern part of the Gulf of Alaska (Prince William Sound and Middleton Island) may be genetically distinct from the Shelikof Strait spawning population (Olsen et al. 2002).
 However significant variation in allozyme frequency was found between Prince William Sound samples in 1997 and 1998, indicating a lack of stability in genetic structure for this spawning population.
 Olsen et al. (2002) suggest that interannual genetic variation may be due to variable reproductive success, adult philopatry, source-sink population structure, or utilization of the same spawning areas by genetically distinct stocks with different spawning timing.
-Peak spawning at the two major spawning areas in the Gulf of Alaska occurs at different times.
-In the Shumagin Island area, peak spawning apparently occurs between February 15- March 1, while in Shelikof Strait peak spawning occurs later, typically between March 15 and April 1.
-It is unclear whether the difference in timing is genetic, or a response to differing environmental conditions in the two areas.
+An evaluation of stock structure for Gulf of Alaska pollock following the template developed by NPFMC stock structure working group was provided as an appendix to the 2012 assessment (Dorn et al., 2012).
+Evidence tended to support the current approach of treating pollock in the eastern portion of the Gulf of Alaska separately from pollock in the central and western portions of the Gulf of Alaska.